yaozay/MFAH-app/README.md

 # HOUSTON MUSEUM OF FINE ARTS

-Full-stack web application built with React, Node.js, and MySQL for COSC 3380: Database Systems
+Full-stack web application for Houston Museum of Fine Arts built with React, Node.js, and MySQL for COSC 3380: Database Systems

 ## Project Description